-A survey of Canadians released by the Canadian Payroll Association in September 2016 revealed that 48% of Canadians said it would be hard to make ends meet if their pay cheque was delayed even just one week.
+A survey of Canadians released by the National Payroll Institute in September 2016 revealed that 48% of Canadians said it would be hard to make ends meet if their pay cheque was delayed even just one week.

 If you are struggling with debt, you are not alone.
 It can be a very stressful experience and can feel overwhelming when trying to figure out where to start to manage debt.
 While not every option will work for everyone, here are four options to consider as a starting point:

 Speak to your bank about the possibility of consolidating your debt into one payment with a lower interest rate.
 This may be helpful especially if you are carrying debt on credit cards or other high interest loans.
 Lowering your interest rate will allow you to pay down your debt faster and consolidating into one payment will make your spending plan easier to accomplish. *Tip – ask your financial institution to match your loan payment dates with your payroll pay dates to make monthly cash flow planning easier.

 A monthly spending plan can help determine your monthly expenses and where you are spending your money.
 You may be surprised where you may be able to cut back in order to pay down debt and enhance your savings plan.
 If you have consolidated your debt, you will want to avoid increasing debt so you considering putting together a spending plan that matches your income.
 Review your spending habits from your tracking exercise and determine where you can make some changes.
 There are many online budget calculators and spreadsheets available, you may want to start by looking at the Financial Consumer Agency of Canada website.

 3. Building a savings buffer:

 In addition to paying down debt, building a savings plan for those unexpected events or emergencies is a good idea.
 Speak to your financial institution about setting up a savings account where you can make automatic contributions.
 It’s important to “pay yourself first” when it comes to saving for retirement and other events. *Tip – have the automatic contributions match your payroll pay dates.